melaniebeck/GZExpress/analysis/README.md

 In order to reduce the time of each SQL query, tables in the GZ2 db were joined before running SWAP.
 The script for the particular arrangement can be found in `prepare_gz2sql.py`.

-Additionally, a Storage/metadata pickle is required for both the SWAP and Machine components of GZX.
+Additionally, a Storage Locker pickle is required for both the SWAP and Machine components of GZX.
 This allows SWAP and the Machine to communicate.
 Each simulation generates its own version of this file through `swap/storage.py` which, in turn, requires `metadata_ground_truth_labels.fits` The latter is created only one time with `create_GZ2_truth_label_catalog.py`.
+[This should be a function for `galaxyzoo2.py` Singleton]

 Specifically, this file contains
 	* the feature vectors which the machines train on (morphology indicators measured from the pixel values of the original FITS files for the galaxy images),